Prompt Library · 36 prompts

 [paste the error message / stack trace]

-THE CODE:
+CODE:

-[paste the relevant code]
+[paste relevant code]

 CONTEXT:

-- Language/framework: [e.g. "Python 3.11", "Node.js 20", "React 18"]
+- Language/framework: [e.g., "Python 3.11", "Node.js 20", "React 18"]

-- What I'm trying to do: [describe]
+- What I am trying to do: [describe]

-- What I've already tried: [describe]
+- What I have already tried: [describe]

 Help me: